 Student Line of Credit

 Most banks also offer loans to students, but their terms are quite different from government sponsored student loans.
-Read more about private student loans and the different features that they offer.

 - The interest rate is not regulated like government sponsored student loans, and may be higher